-To investigate the influence of uncertainties of CCN concentration and the shape of the CDSD in the presence of characteristic IBC uncertainty, we perform numerical experiments using 20 different IBC, three different CCN concentrations and three different shape parameters of CDSD yielding in total a 180 member ICON-D2 ensemble (Fig. 1a).
+To investigate the influence of uncertainties on CCN concentration and the shape of the CDSD in the presence of characteristic IBC uncertainty, we perform numerical experiments using 20 different IBCs, 3 different CCN concentrations and 3 different shape parameters of the CDSD yielding in total a 180-member ICON-D2 ensemble (Fig. 1a).

 The initial conditions are provided by pre-operational analyses produced by ICON-D2-KENDA (Kilometer-scale ENsemble Data Assimilation (Schraff et al., 2016)).
-In August 2020 conventional measurements like radiosonde, aircraft and ground-based observations were assimilated in ICON-D2-KENDA using the Local Ensemble Transform Kalman Filter (LETKF; Hunt et al., 2007).
-ICON-D2-KENDA produces 40-member ensemble analyses, while the first 20 analyses are used as initial conditions for ICON-D2 ensemble forecasts (as in operations at DWD) with 24-hour lead time due to limited computational resources.
-Lateral boundary conditions are based on ensemble ICON global and EU-nest simulations initialised 3 hours before the initial time of the ICON-D2 ensemble experiments.
+In August 2020 conventional measurements like radiosonde, aircraft and ground-based observations were assimilated in ICON-D2-KENDA using the local ensemble transform Kalman filter (LETKF; Hunt et al., 2007).
+ICON-D2-KENDA produces 40-member ensemble analyses, while the first 20 analyses are used as initial conditions for ICON-D2 ensemble forecasts (as in operations at DWD) with 24 h lead time due to limited computational resources.
+Lateral boundary conditions are based on ensemble ICON global and EUnest simulations initialised 3 h before the initial time of the ICON-D2 ensemble experiments.
 The initial conditions for the global and EU-nest simulations are the operational analyses provided by DWD with a grid spacing of 40 km for the global domain and 20 km for the nested EU domain.
-Different from our ICON-D2 ensemble simulations the one-moment microphysics scheme and the convection parametrisation for deep and mid-level convection are active in the ICON global and EU-nest.
-The lateral boundary conditions are updated hourly using data of the EU-nest forecasts at lead times from 3 to 27 hours.
+Different from our ICON-D2 ensemble simulations the onemoment microphysics scheme and the convection parametrisation for deep and mid-level convection are active in the ICON global and EU-nest simulations.
+The lateral boundary conditions are updated hourly using data from the EU-nest forecasts at lead times from 3 to 27 h.